Tenoke/jekyll-blog/_posts/2019-03-12-gpt-finetune.markdown

 Next, we need to download our facebook messages.
 Facebook explains how to do it [here](https://www.facebook.com/help/1701730696756992?helpref=hc_global_nav).
 Only select 'messages' and for the format select 'json'.
 After it is ready you can either download the file by clicking download or by using Dev Tools.
 To do so open them with F12, go to sources, and click download (and then just cancel it), then find the entry starting with file.php, right click it and 'copy as curl' as in this screenshot
 ![Facebook Screenshot](/static/screenshot-fb.png){:class="img-responsive"}
-then just add ! in front of the command (to run it in collab) and `--output fb-json.zip` at the end to name the file.
+then just add ! in front of the command (to run it in colab) and `--output fb-json.zip` at the end to name the file.

 `
 !curl <link> --output fb-json.zip